Brandawg93/homebridge-nest-cam/.github/ISSUE_TEMPLATE/bug_report.md

 Please answer these questions before submitting this issue:
 ```
 On what OS are you running homebridge:
+On what iOS version are you having issues:
 What camera types are having issues:
 Does this issue occur consistently or randomly:
 If applicable, what was the last version that worked properly: